mbrown101/GettingandCleaningData/CodeBook.md

 fBody | FrequencyDomain
 () | ''

-- Create second, independent tidy data set weith the average of each variable for each activity and each subject
+- Create second, independent tidy data set with the average of each variable for each activity and each subject:

+		Use the aggregate() function to aggregate based on subject and activity using the mean function

 ###Tidy Dataset Output Summary with Min and Max values: